Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 While the exact type of personal loan you can get from a credit union will depend on what the credit union offers and your credit, most usually have a combination of three different personal loan types:

 - Unsecured personal loans.
-With an unsecured loan you won’t have to put up any collateral, and if you have good credit and a regular source of income, you may qualify for a low interest rate.
+With an unsecured loan — also called a signature loan — you won’t have to put up any collateral.
+And if you have good credit and a regular source of income, you may qualify for a low interest rate.

 - Secured personal loans.
 Secured personal loans are less common, but they allow you to put up collateral — usually a certificate of deposit or a savings account — that acts as collateral should you default.
 This lowers your potential interest rate and makes it easier for people with less-than-perfect credit to qualify.

 Not a member of a credit union?
 Compare these online personal loan options